 Radon is a compute cluster operated by ITaP for general campus use.
-Radon consists of 24 64-bit, 8-core Dell 1950 systems with 16 GB RAM, 160 GB of disk, and 1 Gigabit Ethernet (1GigE) local to each node.
+Radon consists of 24 64-bit, 8-core Dell 1950 systems with 16 GB RAM and 1 Gigabit Ethernet (1GigE) local to each node.

 Radon consists of one logical sub-cluster "D".
 The nodes are 2.33 GHz quad-core Intel E5410 CPUs, 16 GB RAM, and 1 Gigabit Ethernet.

 |Sub-Cluster||Number of Nodes||Processors per Node||Cores per Node||Memory per Node||Interconnect||Theoretical Peak TeraFLOPS|